dylan-lang/dylan-programming-book/source/pos.rst

       format-out(" longitude\n");
     end method say;

-*Modularity note:* Our modularity is improved, now that the ``<directed-angle>`` class is responsible for describing its instances.
+.. topic:: Modularity note:

+   Our modularity is improved, now that the ``<directed-angle>`` class is responsible for describing its instances.
 This division of labor reduces duplication of code.

    There is still a problem with this approach, because the ``say`` method on ``<absolute-position>`` must print “latitude” and “longitude” after calling ``say`` on the directed angles stored in its two slots.
 The modularity is still flawed, because the method on ``<absolute-position>`` acts on the knowledge that the method on ``<directed-angle>`` does not print “latitude” or “longitude.”

 We defined the ``<directed-angle>`` class to represent what latitude and longitude have in common.
 It is useful to recognize that latitude and